Guides4Homeowners

 How to remove mold

-Have you got an issue in your home with mold or mildew?
+Have you got an issue in your home with mould or mildew?
 It’s a bit of a constant battle for any home owner, so you’re definitely not alone.
-Mold is horrible, it spreads, it smells and it’s bad for your health, so it’s best to remedy the situation as soon as you find the issue, typically the quicker you identify the problem the easier it is to get rid of.
+Mould is horrible, it spreads, it smells and it’s bad for your health, so it’s best to remedy the situation as soon as you find the issue, typically the quicker you identify the problem the easier it is to get rid of.

 Quick Navigation

-Tools required to tackle mold issues
+Tools required to tackle mould issues

 • Bleach, detergent or ammonia